 - nonalcoholic fatty liver disease

-People can control their psoriatic arthritis symptoms using home remedies, medical treatments, or both.
-Moisturizing the hands regularly, treating fungal nail infections, and leading a healthful lifestyle can help.
+Ways of managing symptoms include taking medications, using home remedies, or both.
+Moisturizing the hands regularly, treating fungal nail infections, and attending all medical appointments can help manage PsA and its complications.